IBM-Cloud/docs/admin/index.md

 6. Optional: From the list of selected alternative dates in the calendar, select the ones that you want to be set as preferred dates for deployment.
 Each selected date is noted as preferred for the deployer who is scheduling the deployment.
 IBM attempts to schedule maintenance during preferred update windows.
 7. Select **Submit** when you are finished.

 Based on your selection, the update is scheduled for deployment during the suggested date that you accepted, during one of your preapproved windows, or one of the specific dates and times that you selected.
 When the update is scheduled for deployment by IBM, you see the scheduled date reflected in the details for the update on the **System Updates** page.
+You can reschedule an already planned deployment only if a day (24 hours) before the scheduled start date and time remains.
+Once you have rescheduled a deployment, you can't reschedule it again.

 ## Viewing system information